smoralb/TicTacToe/README.md

 * `BASE.GRADLE` contain all the common logic for all the different modules (app, core and components).
 * `DEPENDENCIES.GRADLE` contain a list of LinkedHashMaps with all the dependencies and all the correspondent versions.
-* The rest of the gralde files only contain the specific setup that each module require.
+* The rest of the gradle files only contain the specific setup that each module require.